 The left column displays information about the root folder and all subfolders.
-This includes their name, size, subfolder and file count.
-The program sorts the folders from largest size wise to lowest.
+This includes the name, size, subfolder and file count.
+The program sorts the folders from largest size-wise to lowest.

 The right column displays file a folder and file listing of the selected folder.
 A right-click opens a context menu with options to open or delete selected files, and to change the display size from Megabytes to Bytes, Kilobytes or Gigabytes.

 The Filter option of the Tools menu offers another interesting option.
 It can be used to only include files in the generation of information that match the filters.
 This ranges from file creation and access dates over file sizes and regular expressions.

 You could use the filtering options to only include select file types in the scan, which would basically allow you to find the largest folders with those file types in the selected directory structure.